 Kidsafe Tasmania

-JUNE IS NATIONAL BURNS AWARENESS MONTH!
+JUNE WAS NATIONAL BURNS AWARENESS MONTH!
 NBAM is an opportunity for Kidsafe and ANZBA to highlight the risk of burns in Australia and New Zealand and the gold standard burns first aid.

 Click here for media release by Kidsafe Tasmania CEO Jenny Branch-Allen.